 On 8 July 2021, bisphenol A was included on the REACH Candidate List of substances of very high concern (SVHC) due to its endocrine-disrupting properties for human health and adverse effects on the environment.5

-The primary source of exposure to bisphenol A for most people is through diet, as BPA can leach into food and drinks from polycarbonate bottles and internal epoxy resin coatings of cans and containers.
+The primary source of exposure to bisphenol A for most people is through the diet, as BPA can leach into food and drinks from polycarbonate bottles and internal epoxy resin coatings of cans and containers.

 In April 2023, EFSA published a re-evaluation of BPA’s safety based on new scientific data and research.
-This re-evaluation set a tolerable daily intake (TDI) of 0.2 nanograms per kilogram of body weight per day, significantly lower than the old level of 4 micrograms per kilogram of body weight per day.6
+This re-evaluation set a tolerable daily intake (TDI) of 0.2 nanograms per kilogram of body weight per day, which is significantly lower than the old level of 4 micrograms per kilogram of body weight per day.6

 Restrictions on BPA in food contact materials